BECOMING ANTI-RACIST TOGETHER

 INTRODUCTION TO BECOMING ANTI-RACIST

 It’s one thing to “not be racist,” it’s another to actually be anti-racist.
-Systematic racism and white privilege is VERY real in this country.
-If you are still confused about systematic racism, I challenge you to watch this simple video.
+Systematic racism and white privilege is VERY real in the United States and beyond.
+If you are still confused about systemic racism or racial inequities, I challenge you to watch this simple video.
 If you want a more in depth video on tolerance, this is an EXCELLENT option.
 Wondering how we got here?
 Trevor Noah’s IGTV explains it perfectly.
 There are a TON of resources (podcasts, articles, videos, etc) at the end of this post, so make sure you check them out.

 Some of My Best Friends Are Black (New York Times)